aragon/hack/docs/ui-ref.md

 ---
-id: aragonos-intro
+id: aragonui-ref
-title: Intro to aragonOS
-sidebar_label: Example Page
+title: Aragon UI reference documentation
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.